-Your degree course in Biomedical Sciences is delivered in three stages, each of which comprises one year of full-time study, or two years of part-time study, during which you must follow modules to the value of 120 national credits.
-The curriculum is based around a core set of mandatory modules and the course offers a strong foundation in Stages one and two, which covers the requirements of the benchmarking statements in Biosciences and Biomedical Sciences and allows for specialisation in Stage three, while at the same time allowing some degree of diversification of interests.
+Your degree course in Biomedical Sciences with a Year in Industry is delivered in four stages, apart from the year in industry, each stage comprises one year of full-time study, during which you must follow modules to the value of 120 national credits.
+The curriculum is based around a set of mandatory modules and the course offers a strong foundation in Stages one and two, which covers the requirements of the benchmarking statements in Biosciences and Biomedical Sciences and allows for specialisation in Stage four, while at the same time allowing some degree of diversification of interests.

 Stage one comprises a fixed selection of mandatory modules and seeks to provide the necessary grounding for the study of the subject at degree level with appropriate Biochemistry, Cell Biology, Chemistry, Genetics, and Physiology and including a strong element of laboratory training that forms the cornerstone of the subject.
-In Stage two you take 4 mandatory modules to the value of 60 credits in Human Physiology, Molecular Biology, and the molecular studies of biomedical subjects including Immunology and Pharmacology.
+In Stage two you take 4mandatory modules to the value of 60 credits in Human Physiology, Molecular Biology, and the molecular studies of biomedical subjects including Immunology, and Pharmacology.
 You will select optional modules from a list that includes Microbiology, Developmental Biology, Cell Dynamics, Bioenergetics and Metabolism, Protein Structure and Function, and Neuronal and Cellular Signalling.
-Stage two builds on the foundations laid in Stage one and provides a basis for the study of the research-led specialist options in Stage three.
-All the modules include a substantial element of laboratory training that prepares you for the selection and implementation of the individual research project in stage three.
-You will also take a 15-credit module on Professional Skills and Employability to help prepare you for stage 3 as well as for post-graduate employment.
-In Stage three there are 2 mandatory modules to the value of 45 credits, which are the Molecular Basis of Inherited Disease modules and the individual research project.
-The final year project is regarded as your graduate capstone experience, as it is the culmination of your training in experimental design, research techniques, data analysis and presentation.
+Stage two builds on the foundations laid in Stage one and provides a basis for the study of the research-led specialist options in Stage four.
+All the modules include a substantial element of laboratory training that prepare you for the selection and implementation of the individual research project in stage four.
+You will also take a 15-credit module on Professional Skills and Employability to help prepare you for the Year in Industry as well as for post-graduate employment.
+In Stage 3, you spend a year in a relevant industry placement, to gain valuable experience in the workplace.
+The assessment from this year in industry counts as 30 credits which, for the purposes of award classification, is counted in the fourth stage.
+In Stage four there are 2 mandatory modules the value of 45 credits, which are the Molecular Basis of Inherited Disease module and the individual research project.
+The project is regarded as your graduate capstone experience, as it is the culmination of your training in experimental design, research techniques, data analysis and presentation.
 You select the remaining modules from options.
-Many of the modules specialise in medically oriented aspects of the subject and have a strong element covering specific categories of disease, their underlying cause and treatment.
-The options include Clinical Diagnosis of Disease, Cell and Molecular Neuroscience, Human Embryology and others.
-Clinicians and other hospital experts contribute to several of the final year modules, providing teaching at the cutting-edge of clinical
+Many of the modules specialise in medically oriented aspects of the subject, and have a strong element covering specific categories of disease, their underlying cause and treatment.
+The

 The course emphasises the importance and relevance of a wide range of subject areas for medicine and the understanding and scientific investigation of human disease.
 It also involves training in a variety of practical techniques and skills relevant to research work in Biomedical Sciences.
 The system is also flexible and allows you to transfer to other degree streams within the Department up to the start of the second term, or indeed to other Molecular Bioscience degrees up to the start of the second stage.
-You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science departments, during stage two/three.
+You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science departments, during stage two/four.
 Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.